dmitry256/titanic-research/README.md

 While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.

 In this challenge, we ask you to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).

+# Abstract

+Use various techniques of Feature Engineering, Classification and Regression algorithms to achieve more accurate predictions.

+We will be utilising ensemble learning by applying several algorithms interchangeably.

+The best score achived on Kaggle using techniques below is `79.904%`.

 # Tools we would need